 Update: Commercial power restored on Thursday, 11/8 for a total outage of 10 days.
 One good thing about incidents like this, I now have a fresh set of contacts for all the important people connected to servicing this site.

 I wonder about such things.
-I wonder who would walk a couple of miles, climb over a chain link fence with some spray paint cans just to do this:
+I wonder who would walk a couple of miles, and climb over a chain link fence with some spray paint cans just to do this:

 Why are they not doing something else?